microsoft/CCF/doc/developers/demo.rst

 - verifying that each node has successfully joined the new service
 - proposing and passing governance votes using the generated member identities

-The following command can be run from your ``CCF/build`` directory to create and run a test network:
+The following command will run a simple 3-node test network on a single machine:

 .. code-block:: bash

+    $ cd CCF/build

     $ ../start_test_network.sh --package ./liblogging.enclave.so.signed
     Setting up Python environment...